 iMEdD Bridge develops synergies with initiatives from Greece and abroad focusing on social issues through journalism.
 In these cases, journalism serves as a tool for freedom of expression and a vehicle of democracy for population groups that do not have direct access to sources of information.

 GLOBALGIRL MEDIA (GGM) which develops the voice and media literacy of young women, ages 16-22, in underserved communities by teaching them to create and share digital journalism designed to break gender boundaries, ignite community activism and spark social change.

-Migratory Birds, a newspaper in Arabic, Farsi, Urdu, English and Greek founded by Afghan refugee girls who live in Athens with content produced solely by teenage immigrants, refugees and Greeks.
-The goal is to put across the principles and values of journalism, promote cross-cultural dialogue and help children exercise their basic rights such as the freedom of opinion and expression.
+Migratory Birds, a newspaper in Arabic, Farsi, Urdu, English, and Greek founded by Afghan refugee girls who live in Athens with content produced solely by teenage immigrants, refugees, and Greeks.
+The goal is to put across the principles and values of journalism, promote cross-cultural dialogue and help children exercise their basic rights such as freedom of opinion and expression.
 The newspaper was produced by the Network for Children’s Rights.